golanghr/slack-invite/README.md

 [Golang.hr Slack Invite] is [slack] automated invitation service written on top of [Golang.hr Platform].

 **Under Heavy Development.
-Still not even close to consider it for stable/production environments**
+Still not even close to consider it for stable/production environment**

 Point of the service is for you to be able quickly setup and run [slack] invitation system that will send out invitation email to the customer if he's not already registered under